10 Best Undervalued Large Cap Moat Stocks for January 2026

 Key Catalysts

-- Potential margin expansion from cloud business mix shift
+- Potential margin expansion from cloud transition

 Risk Factors

-- Execution risks in cloud transition strategy
+- Execution risk on cloud transformation strategy

 | Metric | Value |